Politics of Texas: Republican dominance: mid-1990s–present

-In 2002, Texas Republicans gained control of the Texas House of Representatives for the first time since Reconstruction.
+In 2002, Republicans gained control of the Texas House of Representatives for the first time since Reconstruction.
 The newly elected Republican legislature engaged in an unprecedented mid-decade redistricting plan.
 Democrats said that the redistricting was a blatant partisan gerrymander, while Republicans argued that it was a much-needed correction of the partisan lines drawn after the 1990 census.
-But, the Republicans ignored the effects of nearly one million new citizens in the state, basing redistricting on 2000 census data.
-The result was a gain of six seats by the Republicans in the 2004 elections, giving them a majority of the state's delegation for the first time since Reconstruction.
+The plan was based on the 2000 census, not taking into account the effects of nearly one million new citizens in the state.
+In the first elections following the redistricting, the Republicans enjoyed a gain of six seats in the 2004, giving them a majority of the state's delegation for the first time since Reconstruction.

 In December 2005, the US Supreme Court agreed to hear an appeal that challenged the legality of this redistricting plan.
 While largely upholding the map, it ruled the El Paso-to-San Antonio 23rd District, which had been a protected majority-Latino district until the 2003 redistricting, was unconstitutionally drawn.
 The ruling forced nearly every district in the El Paso-San Antonio corridor to be reconfigured.
 Partly due to this, Democrats picked up two seats in the state in the 2006 elections.
-The 23rd's Republican incumbent was defeated in this election.
-It was the first time a Democratic House challenger unseated a Texas Republican incumbent in 10 years.

 In 2018, Democratic Congressman Beto O'Rourke lost his Senate bid to the incumbent Ted Cruz by 2.6%, the best result for a Democratic Senate candidate since Lloyd Bentsen won in 1988.
 O'Rourke's performance in 2018 led analysts to predict greater gains for the Democrats going into the 2020s.
 In the 2020 elections, Texas voted for the Republican nominee for president Donald Trump by a narrower margin than in 2016, and re-elected the Republican incumbent senator, John Cornyn.
 In the 2022 governor race, the Republican governor Greg Abbott easily won reelection against Beto O'Rourke.

+Texas remains a strongly Republican state.
+In 2024, Trump expanded his win margin to almost 14 percentage points, the first Republican victory by double digits since 2012, while Ted Cruz won reelection with an eight-percent margin.
+Both Texas U.S. senators are Republican, as are all statewide elected officials.
+Texas Republican dominance has continued unabated.